wcushen/camel-cda-fhir-converter/README.md

 podman run -p 8080:8080 -e "FHIR_SERVER_URL=https://your-fhir-server-url" -d camel-cda-fhir-converter
 ```

-The Camel route will be accessible at http://localhost:8080/camel.

 ## Usage

 To convert CDA XML data to FHIR, use the provided Camel route.
 The conversion process is triggered by sending CDA data to the `direct:cdaToFhir` endpoint.